opendr-eu/opendr/docs/reference/rosbridge.md

 The ROSBridge class has the following public methods:

 #### `ROSBridge` constructor
-Currently the constructor does nothing, apart from initializing the state of the class.
+The constructor only initializes the state of the class and does not require any input arguments.
 ```python
 ROSBridge(self)
 ```